alexanderldavis/Voleter/README.md

 This is an app that allows Mac users to control playback (pause/play) iTunes or Spotify using hand gestures.

+*Important*
+To use, follow the instructions.
+Once it is installed and running, make a fist in front of the webcam to toggle playback!
+I realized I never actually specified how to use it once it’s running 😅.

 ## Installation

 There are several ways to install and use this application.